 It’s been since 2000, however, that the relationship between inflammation and disease has really taken off and specifically the relationship between chronic inflammation and chronic disease.
 Hitherto, inflammation was largely thought of as the body’s response to injury and infection.
 That, to be sure, is what acute inflammation is about.
 But now, researchers have become preoccupied with the chronicity factor, that is long-term, and the nitty-gritty details of how chronic inflammatory underlies many of the most common health disorders, including cancer, cardiovascular disease, diabetes, and neurodegenerative conditions.
-More than two-thirds of the 58,000 or so articles on chronic inflammation have been published in the last 12 years.
+Currently (2020) there are more than 117,000 articles on chronic inflammation to explore, about 100,00 of them published during the last 20 years.

 Why is there such a big and growing interest in chronic inflammation research?